 - Ensure that your contractor is a registered member of the NHRBC (National Home Builders Registration Council), and is covered by Contractors All Risk Insurance Cover.

 Wanting to build your dream house or revamp your home?
 A building loan can provide you with the finances you need to make it happen, as well as improve the overall value of your property, but make sure you go in with your eyes wide open.

-“The bank will only make a progress payment against construction work already completed,” emphasises Etrecia Van Dyk, Provincial Sales Manager at ooba, South Africa’s largest bond originator.
+“The bank will only make a progress payment against construction work already completed,” emphasizes Etrecia van Dyk, Provincial Sales Manager at ooba home loans, South Africa’s largest home loan comparison service.
 “It’s vital that you choose a contractor who is financially stable as he has to fund the purchase of building materials and carry out the construction work until the work has reached a stage where a progress payment can be made by the bank.”

 What documents do I need?

 “There are different documents needed at the various stages of the building process,” says Van Dyk.
 They include:

 - Provisional drawings for your house, including plans, sections, elevations, and a site plan.
 These will usually be drafted by an architect, and are required by the bank when you apply for a building loan.